AHRQ-CDS/AHRQ-CDS-Connect-Authoring-Tool/api/README.md

 ### Conversion functions

-`CDS_Connect_Conversions` provides a list of available functions to convert units.
-When updating or adding to these functions, update the file in `data/library_helpers/CQLFiles/CDS_Connect_Conversions.cql` with the functions needed.
-After, regenerate the ELM file for this CQL file and update it in `data/library_helpers/ELMFiles/CDS_Connect_Conversions.json`.
+`AT_Internal_CDS_Connect_Conversions` provides a list of available functions to convert units.
+When updating or adding to these functions, update the file in `data/library_helpers/CQLFiles/AT_Internal_CDS_Connect_Conversions.cql` with the functions needed.
+After, regenerate the ELM file for this CQL file and update it in `data/library_helpers/ELMFiles/AT_Internal_CDS_Connect_Conversions.json`.
 If a function requires a more understandable description to be displayed in the user interface, such as the start and target units for the function, update the list of descriptions in `data/handlers/configHandler.js`.

 ## LICENSE